wp-plugins/media-library-assistant/readme.txt

 	</table>

+== Library Views/Post MIME Type Processing ==

+WordPress uses Post MIME Types (a terrible name; they have nothing to do with Posts or Pages), to define the views for the Media/Library screen and the Media Manager/Add Media "media items" drop down list.
+MLA's Media/Assistant screen uses an enhanced version of the list, Table Views, to support views with multiple MIME Types (e.g., "audio,video") and wildcard specifications (e.g. "`*/*ms*`").

+The first time it is invoked, MLA will retrieve the current list of Post MIME Types and use it to initialize the list.
+MLA will add any custom items it finds added to the list by other plugins and code.
+Once the list is initialized, MLA's list will be used and other plugins and code will have no effect.
+You can disable MLA handling of the list by clearing the Enable View and Post MIME Type Support checkbox at the bottom of the screen and clicking "Save Changes".

+The Table View list adds several enhancements to the Post MIME Type list.
+In the Specification field you can select several MIME types with a comma-separated list, e.g., `post_mime_type='audio,video'`.
+Wildcard specifications are also supported.
+For example, `post_mime_type='*/mpeg'` to select audio and video mpeg formats or `post_mime_type='application/*ms*'` to select all Microsoft application formats (Word, Excel, etc.).
+In the Menu Order field you can enter numeric values to re-arrange the order in which the list entries are displayed in, for example, the Media/Assistant screen.

+The Table View list also supports custom field queries.
+You can choose from three forms of the custom field specification:

+* To return all items that have a non-NULL value in the field, simply enter the prefix "custom:" followed by the custom field name.
+For example, custom:My Featured Items
+* To return all items that have a NULL value in the field, enter the prefix "custom:" followed by the custom field name and then ",null".
+For example, custom:My Featured Items,null
+* To return all items that match one or more values, enter the prefix "custom:" followed by the custom field name and then "=" followed by a list of values.
+For example, custom:Color=red or custom:Color=red,green,blue.
+Wildcard specifications are also supported; for example, "*post" to match anything ending in "post" or "th*da*" to match values like "the date" and "this day".

+== File Extension/MIME Type and Icon Processing ==

+The file extension/MIME Type associations are used by WordPress to decide what kind of files can be uploaded to the Media Library and to fill in the post_mime_type value for files added to the Media Library.
+To upload a file, the file extension must be in this list and be active.

+WordPress maintains a list of "file types" which associate file extensions with type names used to select an icon image.
+For example, an "audio" file type is associated with an image of musical notes.
+There are nine of these types: archive, audio, code, default, document, interactive, spreadsheet, text and video.
+MLA has a much longer list; 112 icon types/images in all.
+If the "Enable MLA File Type Icons Support" checkbox at the bottom of the Settings screen, Uploads tab is checked, the enhanced icon images will be used in place of the WordPress images.

+The MLA icon images are slightly larger than the default images and square; 64x64 pixels.
+The images are drawn (with permission) from the Crystal Project Icons, created by Everaldo Coelho, founder of Yellowicon.

+If you come across a new file extension, or if the existing extension/MIME type association does not suit you, you can search the MLA list of over 1,500 alternatives.
+The list was compiled from several Internet sources and a vigorous attempt was made to get a Description for each choice.
+If you find a mistake or an entry missing from the list, let me know!

 ==Custom Field Processing Options==

 On the Custom Fields tab of the Settings screen you can define the rules for mapping several types of file and image metadata to WordPress custom fields.
 Custom field mapping can be applied automatically when an attachment is added to the Media Library.
 You can refresh the mapping for <strong><em>ALL</em></strong> attachments using the command buttons on the screen.
 You can selectively apply the mapping in the bulk edit area of the Media/Assistant submenu table and/or on the Edit Media screen for a single attachment.